Following Are Some Of The Basic

 Long-term liabilities are the liabilities that are due for re-payment after one accounting year.
 Some of the important examples of long-term liabilities are debentures, bonds, term loans from banks and financial institutions, fixed deposits issued by the company, etc.

 (2) Current liabilities:-

 Current liabilities are the liabilities that are due for re-payment within one accounting year.
-Some of the important examples of current liabilities are trade creditors, sundry creditors, outstanding expenses, loans and advances received by the company on short-term basis,etc.
+Some of the important examples of current liabilities are trade creditors, sundry creditors, bills payable, outstanding expenses, loans and advances received by the company on short-term basis,etc.